Average-code-Enjoyer/Average-code-Enjoyer/README.md

 - 👋 Hi, I’m @Average-code-Enjoyer
-- 👀 I’m interested in ... porn
+- 👀 I’m interested in ... sus
-- 🌱 I’m currently learning ... nothing
+- 🌱 I’m currently learning ... sus
-- 💞️ I’m looking to collaborate on ... porn
+- 💞️ I’m looking to collaborate on ... sus
 - 📫 How to reach me ... ;)

 <!---